devuri/wpframework/README.md

 ## License

-WP-Framework is released under the [MIT License](LICENSE), promoting open and collaborative development.
+Licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.